Table of Contents

 This allows you to track whether or not we’re hitting our SLAs, how the carriers are performing, filter orders, track inventory counts, and much more.

-Rather than requesting someone to create a report for you, you can automatically pull them on-demand, eliminating back and forth while increasing transparency, makinginventory reporting and tracking operational costs (including warehousing and fulfillment) much easier.
+Rather than requesting someone to create a report for you, you can automatically pull them on-demand, eliminating back and forth while increasing transparency, makinginventory reporting and tracking operational costs (including warehousing and fulfilment) much easier.

 “ShipBob’s analytics tool is really cool.
 It helps us a lot with planning inventory reorders, seeing when SKUs are going to run out, and we can even set up email notifications so that we’re alerted when a SKU has less than a certain quantity left.
 There is a lot of value in their technology.”